Dorothy Lawrence: Later life

-In 1919, she moved to Canonbury, Islington, and published an account of her experiences: Sapper Dorothy Lawrence: The Only English Woman Soldier.
-Although well received in England, America and Australia, it was heavily censored by the War Office, and it did not become the commercial success that she wanted.
+In 1919, she moved to Canonbury Islington, and published an account of her experiences: Sapper Dorothy Lawrence: The Only English Woman Soldier.
+Although well received in England, America and Australia, it was heavily censored by the War Office, and it did not become the commercial success that she hoped for.

-By 1925 her increasingly erratic behaviour was brought to the attention of the authorities.
-After confiding to a doctor that she had been raped as a teenager by her church guardian Mr Fitzgerald, and with no contact from Mrs Fitzgerald or other family to look after her, she was taken into care and later deemed insane.
-Committed first to the London County Mental Hospital at Hanwell in March 1925, she was later institutionalised at the Colney Hatch Lunatic Asylum in Friern Barnet, north London.
-She apparently did not have any visitors and died at what was by then known as Friern Hospital in 1964.
-She was buried in a pauper's grave in New Southgate Cemetery.
+By 1925, her increasingly erratic behaviour was brought to the attention of the authorities.
+After confiding to a doctor that she had suffered sexual assault as a teenager and with no contact from Mrs Fitzgerald or other family to care for her, she was institutionalised.
+Committed first to the London County Mental Hospital at Hanwell in March 1925, she was later a patient at the Colney Hatch Lunatic Asylum in Friern Barnet, north London.